 By this time, Christopher, his wife Diana, and son Richard, had all become Talyllyn volunteers themselves, carrying on the family tradition.
 In 1983 the Talyllyn “borrowed” Sir Handel from the Skarloey Railway as an attraction for children; this was so popular that there has been a Skarloey engine in service every season since: Peter Sam and Duncan have been regular visitors, and in 2009-2011 it was Sir Handel’s turn again.

 Wilbert Awdry died in 1997; his ashes are buried in Stroud near his last home, appropriately named Sodor.
 A rowan tree planted opposite Brynglas blockpost serves as a memorial to his contribution to the Talyllyn Railway.
 When the Narrow Gauge Railway Museum was built as part of the new Wharf Station, part of his study was reconstructed there as a tribute to the man whose books had given so much pleasure to railway enthusiasts both young and old.
 Many of Wilbert’s possessions, such as his desk, typewriter and hundreds of books have been included in the display to make it as authentic as possible.
-His model of the Ffarquhar Railway, which was originally in one of the bedrooms in Sodor, can also be seen in the study.
+His model of the Ffarquhar Branch, which was originally in one of the bedrooms in Sodor, can also be seen in the study.